How Did We Get Here?

-Roger Penske founded our company on December 1, 1969, after purchasing a car and light-truck rental and leasing business serving eastern Pennsylvania.
-We started with just three locations but, by 1981, had grown to 33 facilities staffed by 420 employees and generating annual sales of more than $40 million.
+Roger Penske founded our company on December 1, 1969, after purchasing a car and light-truck rental and leasing business serving eastern Pennsylvania, with just three locations.
+By 1981, the company had grown to 33 facilities staffed by 420 employees and generating annual sales of more than $40 million.

 In 1982, we joined with the Hertz Truck Division to form Hertz-Penske Truck Leasing.
-The joint partnership acquired Goldston in 1983 and Leaseway Transportation's truck renting and leasing business in 1986.
-With 102 locations and 2,300 associates, our company generated annual revenues of $200 million.
+The company acquired Goldston in 1983 and Leaseway Transportation's truck renting and leasing business in 1986.
+With 102 locations and 2,300 associates, the company generated annual revenues of $200 million.

 Logistics Business Expands Worldwide

-In 1995, we expanded our logistics business with the complete acquisition of Leaseway Transportation Corp.
-We began logistics operations in Europe in 1997 and delved further into that market with the 1998 purchase of Transportgroep van der Graaf.
+In 1995, the company expanded its logistics business when it acquired the entire business of Leaseway Transportation Corp., and continued to expand internationally by establishing Penske Logistics Europe in 1997.
+The company dramatically increased its presence in the European market with the 1998 purchase of Transportgroep van der Graaf, a Netherlands based transportation and warehouse provider.
 Also in 1998, we formed a joint venture with Cotia Trading to provide logistics services in South America.
-We acquired Cotia Trading's remaining interest in that company in 2005, when we also formed a joint venture with Victory Express to provide logistics services in Asia.
+We acquired Cotia Trading's remaining interest in that company in 2005 and have conducted business as Penske Logistics Brasil since then.
+Also in 2005, we formed a joint venture with Victory Express to provide logistics services in China.
 In 2007, we bought Victory Express' remaining interest in the company.

 A New Century

-The turn of the century saw us develop fully into our role as a global industry leader.
-We purchased Canada's Rentway Ltd. in 2000 and Wilmington, Del.-based Rollins Truck Leasing in 2001.
+The turn of the century saw us develop fully into our role as a global transportation leader.
+We purchased Canada's Rentway Ltd. in 2000 and Wilmington, Delaware-based Rollins Truck Leasing in 2001.
 In 2004, we acquired the full-service truck leasing, rental, maintenance and logistics operations of AMI Leasing from Ford Motor Credit.

-Today, Penske Truck Leasing operates more than 200,000 vehicles across North America and we employ approximately 20,000 associates worldwide.
-Penske Logistics operates more than 335 locations and manages an estimated 19.1 million square feet of warehousing space worldwide.
-Together, our annual revenue is approximately $5.2 billion.
+Today, Penske Truck Leasing operates more than 226,000 vehicles across North America and we employ approximately 25,000 associates worldwide.
+Penske Logistics operates nearly 350 locations and manages an estimated 21 million square feet of warehousing space worldwide.
+Together, our annual revenue is approximately $5.6 billion.